League of Nations: International taxation

 The intellectual foundation of the modern international taxation regime was set with a 1923 report prepared by prominent political economists and tax law experts for the League of Nations.
 The report formulated "general principles" to avoid the adverse effects of double taxation and encourage free trade, international capital flows, and economic growth.
 For example, the report tried to set guidelines for resolving who would be allowed to tax a resident or citizen of one state when that individual earned income in another state.
 Prior to the publication of the report, these kinds of questions were primarily decided through unilateral state decisions or bilateral tax treaties.
+The League's fiscal committee worked towards multilateral tax treaties, however, this was abandoned in favour of the previous bilateral tax treaties in 1943 and again in 1946.

 General weaknesses

 Senators William Borah, Henry Cabot Lodge, and California's Hiram Johnson refuse to yield their seats to Peace.